 - The Turkestan of 1921-1922 was very different from the Turkestan of 1918-1920.
 The Bolsheviks hold on the region was tenuous, but it was stronger than it had been earlier in the civil war.
 They had the benefit of a state that could supply their armies, they had the benefit of having local cadre willing to bring communism to the people, they had the benefit of being able to offer food, supplies, and security to the people.
 The Basmachi had none of that nor were they interested in building that capacity.
 Frunze’s strategy works because he focuses on the military component and the social/economic component.
 The Basmachi were focused on the military and survival component.
 They didn’t have an answer to the social and economic needs and Enver was clueless.

 And yet, despite all these setbacks, the death of Enver Pasha did not spell the death of the Basmachi, for there was still Ibrahim-Bek.
-Ibrahim refused to work with Enver Pasha and led his own attacks while the Red Army forced on Enver.
+Ibrahim refused to work with Enver Pasha and led his own attacks while the Red Army focused on Enver.
 It was now up to Ibrahim to gather the remaining Basmachi forces and continue the war.